 Preparing for preschool requires some back to school shopping.
 I personally think that back to school shopping is fun for everyone.
 That means preschoolers too!
 Here is what I have on our back to school shopping list:

 I also like to grab a couple activity books before school starts.
 Something that is super fun, but she can learn along the way.
-This year I found a couple tracing letter books with other phonics activities at Dollar Tree.
+Last year I found a couple tracing letter books with other phonics activities at Dollar Tree.
 Cheap, educational and fun!
-I also love the wipe clean books from Usborne!
+I also love the wipe clean books for back to preschool that you can find online here!

 Back to School Outfits